AndreMacedo88/AndreMacedo88/README.md

 I'm a bioinformatics post-doctoral researcher in [Ana Martin-Villalba's lab](https://martin-villalba-lab.github.io/) in Heidelberg, Germany.
 My scientific interests are building statistical and automated solutions to tackle complex biological problems.

-- 🔭 I’m currently working on tools to deal with UTRomics and applying them to study Neuro Stem Cell Biology.
+- 🔭 I’m currently working on tools and novel statistical approaches to deal with UTRomics and applying them to study Neuro Stem Cell Biology.
 - 📫 How to reach me:

 <p>